 While there are a few different ways to measure OEE, the most common and easiest way for determining effectiveness of the production floor is to figure out scheduled hours of production and what maximum production numbers would look like.
 Then, you’ll weigh those numbers against the OEE factors: availability, performance, and quality.

-- Availability: The portion of the OEE Metric that represents scheduled time a production line is in operation (AKA uptime).
+- Availability: The portion of the metric that represents scheduled time a production line is in operation (AKA uptime).

-- Quality: The portion of the OEE Metric that represents the number of saleable units compared to total units produced.
+- Quality: The portion of the metric that represents the number of saleable units compared to total units produced.

 These metrics equal effectiveness in the following way: